lgrn/murder/README.md

 # murder

 A group of crows is called a "murder".
 A crow is a bird.
 Twitter's logo is a bird.
 Is it a stupid name?
 Let me know in six months if you remembered it.
-This script will take an input file containing one name per row, and try all names against the twitter API for availability.
+This script will take an input file containing one name per row, validate them, and try them against the twitter API for availability.

 ## Getting Started